ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 ## Other Built-In Types

 We have seen basic data types like `int`, and our first compound data type, the list.
-There are two more ways compound data types of interest.
+Let us look at two more data types of interest.

 First we have tuples, which are fixed-length collections of elements of any type:

 ```ocaml
 # let t = (1, "one", '1');;
 val t : int * string * char = (1, "one", '1')
 ```

+Notice how the type is written: the individual types that make up a tuple are separated by `*`.

-Notice how the type is written.
-Records are like tuples, but they have named
+Records are quite similar to tuples, but instead of writing their elements in a fixed order, they have named elements:
-elements:

 ```ocaml
 # type person =